cesibley/Wally-s-Basic/README.md

 ```sh
 ./wbasic
 ```

+The current experimental UI opens the program editor and program output in separate GTK windows.
+The output window is shown automatically at startup and is brought forward when a program is run.
+Window size and position are persisted independently for the editor and output windows.

 ## Demos
 See the `demos/` directory for example BASIC programs, including Mandelbrot, Julia set, Barnsley fern, and sprite examples.